sinaziaee/stock_prediction/README.md

 ![LSTM Prediction of BitCoin](https://raw.githubusercontent.com/sinaziaee/stock_prediction/master/figs/time_series_analysis.png)

 # Data Sources
 The dataset is obtained by using the apis in yahoo finance and web scraping on investing.com on the news for the 30 trending stocks in New York Stock Exchange.

 [Yahoo!
 Finance](https://ca.finance.yahoo.com/)
 [Investing.com](https://www.investing.com/)

+# Challenges
+- Difference between the news' headline and the body
+- The real time that the news will have it's effect
+- The prices of a stock can change significantly in a day by different news

 # Python libraries